 Subscribe for exclusive free stuff!

-November in Germany: Discover What's On For Festivals And Culture.
+November in Germany: What's On For Festivals And Culture in 2025

 November in Germany is officially shoulder season.
-A wonderful period of time between the seasonal crush of tourists where life moves at a slower pace.
-Albeit, slightly more damp-ish.
+A wonderful period of time between the seasonal crush of tourists, where life moves at a slower pace.
+Albeit slightly more damp-ish.
+This page has not only where to go and what to do, but also packing and practical tips for making your autumnal holiday one to remember.

 No matter how much you like your traveling partner, layers are going to be your best friend this time of year.